Skip to main content

 If a contractor knowingly misleads a homeowner into believing that permits were obtained when they were not, this could constitute fraud or misrepresentation.
 In such cases, homeowners can sue for:

-Punitive Damages: In addition to actual damages, courts may award punitive damages to punish the contractor for fraudulent behavior.
+• Punitive Damages: In addition to actual damages, courts may award punitive damages to punish the contractor for fraudulent behavior

-Rescission: Homeowners may be able to void the contract and recover any money paid to the contractor.
+• Rescission: Homeowners may be able to void the contract and recover any money paid to the contractor

-3. Negligence
+3. Negligence Claims

 Contractors have a duty of care to perform work according to industry standards and legal requirements.
 Failing to obtain necessary permits can be considered negligence.
 Homeowners can sue for negligence and seek compensation for:

-Property Damage: Any damage caused by unpermitted work.
+• Property Damage: Any damage caused by unpermitted work

-Injuries: Harm caused by unsafe construction practices.
+• Injuries: Harm caused by unsafe construction practices

 Steps to Take if Your Contractor Didn't Pull Permits

-If you discover that your contractor failed to obtain the necessary permits, here are steps you should consider:
+If you discover that your contractor failed to obtain the necessary permits, here are the steps you should consider:

 Hire an Attorney: Consult with an attorney who specializes in construction law to understand your legal rights and options.
+Learn more about what kind of lawyer you need to sue a contractor.

 Preventative Measures